-The first step in the process for obtaining a cannabis card is to make sure that the patient has a medical diagnosis which qualifies for medical cannabis.
+The first step in the process for obtaining a cannabis card is to make sure that the patient has a medical diagnosis that qualifies for medical cannabis.
 The medical conditions that qualify a patient for medical marijuana treatment are listed below or on the Commissions website (mmcc.maryland.gov).

 In the state of Maryland, where our medical marijuana physician practice is located, the qualifying conditions to become a medical cannabis patient are: